Compost worms like red wigglers and black soldier flies do have something in common. They however are quite different on several aspects.

 Possibly, this may be because there are some foods that the worms eat but the BSF say 'Nah, thanks'.
 Thus, leaving the worms with a treasure trove of yummy treat in the form of undigested foods in the BSF residue.

 We don't know yet whether the other way around is true.
-Do BSF love worm castings?
+That is, do BSF love worm castings?
 Maybe some tests can be set up to see the reactions.
-However, if you have these two together, then you can utilize the worm castings to feed your BSF for very cheap or for free.
+However, if you have these two together, then you can utilize the BSF castings to feed your worms for very cheap or for free.